zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 ## History: Feature representations of images

-Tradition computer vision methods extract distinctive pixel-level features from input images.
+Traditional computer vision methods extract distinctive pixel-level features from input images.
 High-dimensional representations of these features, known as **feature descriptors** are computed from the detected local features which are then used for various applications, such as tracking, retrieval, structure from motion, localization, etc. The goal of transforming the detected features into high-dimensional descriptors is to embed some notion of semantic and neighboring information to the pixel-level features.
-The goal is to make them distinctive (good for matching across different viewpoints) and invariant to vairations in 3D viewpoint, illumination, etc.
+The goal is to make them distinctive (good for matching across different viewpoints) and invariant to variations in 3D viewpoint, illumination, etc.

 ### Features of good features